kumar-github/tutorial-resources/X.md

 ## Getting Started

-> [!NOTE]
-> Maven Central coordinates will be published once the library reaches its first stable release.
-Until then, vendor
-> the `dev.badprogrammer.timing` package directly into your project's source.

 ### Adding `timing-utils` to Your Project

 **Option 1 — Maven Central**

-Add the below dependency to your `pom.xml`:
+Add the below maven co-ordinates to your `pom.xml`:

 ```xml
 <dependency>